Helly groups: Helly groups

 \subsection{Actions with Helly stabilizers}

 Our goal now is to apply the general theory developed in \cite{Qm} in order to show that the family of Helly groups is stable under several group-theoretic operations.
 The main theorem in this direction is Theorem \ref{thm:HellyGeneral} below, which shows that, if a group acts on a quasi-median graph in a specific way and if clique-stabilizers are Helly, then the group must be Helly as well.
+We emphasize that, contrary to the rest of the article, our quasi-median graphs may not be locally finite; in particular, their cliques will be typically infinite.
 We begin by giving general definitions and properties related to quasi-median graphs.